Last updated: May 7, 2022

 How accurate are my rapid test results?

 Positive results are usually highly accurate but negative results may need to be confirmed with a PCR test.
-Rapid tests being used by the Anne Arundel County Department of Health are most effective one to five days after symptoms start.
+Rapid tests are most effective one to five days after symptoms start.

 What does it mean if I have a negative rapid test result?